MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/run-web-app-in-cordova.md

     Now, when the Cordova app loads the remote web content, the app executes the `setPlatformCookie` function to tell the web server that a Cordova app is requesting the content.
 The URL also passes in the the platform identifier (`cordova.platformId`), you'll use this later for redirection.

-2. In the CordovaHostedWeb (ASP.NET) project, right-click the Controllers folder and choose **Add** -> **Existing item**, use Windows Explorer go to the `Controllers` folder, and then add the existing file called `cordovaController.cs` to the project.
+2. In the CordovaHostedWeb (ASP.NET) project, right-click the Controllers folder and choose **Add** -> **Existing item**, use Windows Explorer go to the `Controllers` folder, and then add the existing file called `CordovaController.cs` to the project.
 This file contains the following code:

     ```cs
     using System;